 The radiation safety officer issues monitoring devices and manages employee exposure to radioactive materials.
 The laboratory safety group within EHS addresses exposure to isoflurane and implementation of scavenging equipment to minimize potential for exposure.
-Employees are questioned about potential exposures to biologic agents as part of the annual health review process (e.g., have they had any bites or scratches; have they contracted a disease from an animal; have they had any serious injuries or hospitalizations in the last year).
+Employees are questioned about potential exposures to biologic agents as part of the annual health review process (e.g., have they had an adverse reaction to an animal exposure or to any bites or scratches; have they contracted a disease from an animal; do they have chronic infection or medical condition that may impair the immune system?).
 The presence of physical hazards is routinely assessed during regular work duties as well as during routine facility inspections.